Kobalt 24V Cordless Blower Is Very Nice for Home Use

 The Kobalt 24V Max battery line

 Kobalt’s 24V Max battery line is extensive.
-In addition to this blower, I’ve also used the Kobalt 24V string trimmer which was super powerful and an amazing tool in my arsenal.
+In addition to this blower, I’ve also used the their string trimmer in the same 24V lineup which was super powerful and an amazing tool in my arsenal.

 And if you haven’t watched my video test of the Kobalt 80V blower yet – you’ll find out that Kobalt has crazy run-times on their products.
 Like truly absurdly long run times.